 As far as hair and makeup go, I am extremely low maintenance.
 In fact, I don’t even blow dry my hair 99% of the time- that’s how lazy I am.
 However, as I mentioned above my hair gets super tangled and is awful to brush out sometimes.
 Especially after swimming or being in the ocean.
 My hairdresser actually recommended this product to me.
 Well, she uses it when I get my hair cut because even she can’t seem to keep my locks under control.
 It’s a leave in conditioner that makes my hair softer and easier to manage without being sticky or looking greasy.
 I spray it in when its wet then brush it out and ta-da!
 I manage to keep most of my hair on my head and not in my brush which hopefully means I avoid pre-mature baldness.
 Buy the conditioner here (This bottle is the big size, but I just got a small re-usable one that I fill for when I travel.)

 Ok, I know this is the most un-creative packing item on this list but I actually can’t live without my packing cubes.
-I know it sounds silly but when you spend weeks in hostels at a time, you don’t have the energy (or space) to dig through your entire bag just to find a clean pair of underwear.
+I know it sounds silly but when you spend weeks at a time changing hotels, you don’t have the energy (or space) to unpack and constantly emptying your entire bag to find a clean pair of underwear is a pain.

 I usually travel with at least 3 packing cubes: 1 for tops, 1 for bottoms, and 1 for underwear/bras.
 Not only does it keep my suitcase neat and tidy but it also makes it so much easier for me to find an outfit for the day when I know exactly where to look for what.
 Buy packing cubes here